adshares/ads/README.md

 <br>

-ADS Blockchain is a fork of [Enterprise Service Chain](https://github.com/EnterpriseServiceChain/esc).
+ADS Blockchain is a fork of the [Enterprise Service Chain](https://github.com/EnterpriseServiceChain/esc).
 ESC is a block chain based software tool facilitating high volumes of simple transactions that, in most cases, send tokens between accounts as in other crypto currencies.
 The name is derived from the concept of the Enterprise Service Bus in which a crypto currency is used as the protocol of communication.

 [![Quality Status](https://sonarcloud.io/api/project_badges/measure?project=adshares-ads&metric=alert_status)](https://sonarcloud.io/dashboard?id=adshares-ads)